tshiv198/new-one-/README.md

 # new-one-
-it is my 2nd repository
+it is my 2nd repository  my name is shivam.